Waymo to replace aging robotaxi fleet with new Hyundai Ioniq 5 to cover 12 American cities by 2026

 Its new fleet will be there to help Waymo as it expands into even more cities in the US.

-New cities it’s planning to launch in include Las Vegas, Detroit, and San Diego.
+It plans to launch in Las Vegas, Detroit, and San Diego to start with.

 The company has also announced it will be coming to the UK for the first time, with its driverless taxis set to hit London soon.